-Researching and consulting for shadow and stakeholders reports for UN treaty bodies, primarily the Universal Periodic Review, which brings UN member states under scrutiny for their human rights record.
+Researching and consulting for shadow and stakeholders reports for UN treaty bodies, and the Universal Periodic Review, which brings UN member states under scrutiny for their human rights record.
 We also launch investigative reports on human rights violations.

 We facilitate constructive conversation and negotiation between Indigenous Peoples and companies, governments, and international actors.

 We communicate through across multiple platforms to inform, educate and catalyze action on issues of importance to Indigenous Peoples.
 This includes investigative journalism, radio production, and a monthly e-News on Grassroots Indigenous Activism covering updates from the frontlines of Indigenous activism in our partner communities.
 Sign up to receive our e-news here.

 These radio programs are written by and for Indigenous audiences to inform communities about strategies for implementing their rights.+